 There are hundreds of options available for entry doors, so as a new consumer, it’s natural to feel a little intimidated.
-Still, if you follow these five steps and start out with a good idea of your needs and your budget, you’ll be in a perfect position to make the right decision.
+Still, if you follow these six steps and start out with a good idea of your needs and your budget, you’ll be in a perfect position to make the right decision.

-Step One: Find the Right Size
+Step Two: Find the Right Size Entry Door

 Getting the right size door is vital if you want a smooth installation and proper functioning afterward.
 Most standard doorways are between 32 and 36 inches wide, but this isn’t always the case.
 Extra wide doorways can extend over 40 inches, and you may have a double entry door as well.
 There isn’t much flexibility when it comes to the size requirements of your doorway, so measure carefully and only look at options that fit your intended frame.

 There are many different door materials to choose from, and the material you pick for your front door can completely change the look and feel of your home, and either improve or detract from its curb appeal.

 The major material choices you’ll have are:

 - Wood entry doors are more traditional and will give your home’s entryway a classic, natural, and rustic feel, making your home warm and welcoming.

 - Fiberglass front doors are durable and maintenance-free, and they typically mimic the look of wood, so you can get a rustic feel without the cost of solid wood.